dragoonDorise/EmuDeck/latest.md

         Steam Rom Manager users will need to re-parse for Yuzu to use the new AppImage.
 - New - Storage folder to keep Xemu, Yuzu, and RPCS3 data in the Emulation folder

 - Fix - DuckStation rom path added.
+New hotkeys added to coincide with Steam Input Template.
-- Fix - Widescreen Hacks are now off by default.
+- Fix - Widescreen Hacks are now off by default for all emulators.
 - Fix - PCSX2 Steam Input profile updated so it wont pause on RT.
 (Thanks Wintermute)
 - Fix - Updates won't wipe out EmulationStation-DE custom systems.
 - Fix - Updates won't wipe out EmulationStation-DE scrapes.